How To Find Co Vertices Of An Ellipse

 A Comprehensive Overview of Ellipses

 Let's dive deeper into the anatomy of an ellipse.
 At its core, an ellipse is defined as the set of all points such that the sum of the distances from any point on the ellipse to two fixed points (called foci) is constant.
-This definition is crucial because it highlights the inherent relationship between the foci and the shape of the ellipse.
+That said, this definition is crucial because it highlights the inherent relationship between the foci and the shape of the ellipse.
 This constant sum is equal to the length of the major axis.

 Key Components